lmd-code/fpdf-grid-areas/README.md

 Grid area definition.

-An array of named areas, where each area (array key) is specified by an array of integers representing the edges of each area in the order: row start, column start, row end, column end.
+An array of named areas, where each area (array key) is specified by integers representing the edges of each area in the order: row start, column start, row end, column end.

+The grid areas can be specified using CSS grid syntax (string) or an array of integers.

+- CSS grid syntax: `'1 / 1 / 2 / 3'`
+- Array of integers: `[1, 1, 2, 3]`

 See [Defining a Grid](#defining-a-grid) for more detail.

 You can pass an empty array (`$grid = []`) in conjunction with `setShowGridLines()` to view the lines numbers (see [Show Grid Lines Helper](#show-grid-lines-helper)).